-- If the number of years, months, days, hours, minutes, or seconds in any expression equals zero, the number and its corresponding designator ·may· be omitted.
-However, at least one number and its designator ·must· be present. - The seconds part may have a decimal fraction. - The designator 'T' shall be absent if all of the time items are absent.
+- If the number of years, months, days, hours, minutes, or seconds in any expression equals zero, the number and its corresponding designator may be omitted.
+However, at least one number and its designator must be present. - The seconds part ·may· have a decimal fraction. - The designator 'T' must be absent if and only if all of the time items are absent.
 The designator 'P' must always be present.